Google Ads vs Facebook ads

 It’s clever, albeit spooky, and definitely a good way for an advertiser to know their adverts are getting delivered at the right time to the right person.
 Will it continue in the light of GDPR and the new data privacy rules?
 We’ll see how that pans out.

-In summary, the question of ‘which is best, Google Adwords or Facebook Advertising?’ can be answered with the following;
+In summary, the question of ‘which is best, Google Ads or Facebook Advertising?’ can be answered with the following;